MicrosoftDocs/cloud-adoption-framework/docs/relocate/migrate.md

 **Migrate source region data.** The approach to migrating source-region data should follow the relocation method for the workload service.
 The hot, cold, and warm methods have different processes for handling the data in the source region.

-**Synchronize data.** The synchronization technique will depend on the architecture of the workload and the demand of the application.
+**Synchronize data.** The synchronization technique depends on the architecture of the workload and the demand of the application.
 For example, in an on-demand sync, changes are pulled when data is accessed for the first time.
 Pulling and merging of changes occurs only in cases where there's a difference between last and current application access.

 **Resolve synchronization conflicts.** Make sure the data in the source and target location are in sync and resolve any data conflicts.
-For example, Cosmos DB can serialize concurrent writes to ensure data consistency using session consistency and stored procedure in a single-write region.
 You only want users trying to access data that is available.
+For example, Azure Cosmos DB can serialize concurrent writes to ensure data consistency.

 ## Update connection strings

 The connection string configuration depends on the service the application connects to.
-We recommend searching for “connection string” on our documentation page to find the service-specific guidance and use that guidance to update the connection string.
-For more information, see the [documentation search page](/search/).
+You can search for “connection string” on our documentation page to find the service-specific guidance and use that guidance to update the connection string.
+For more information, see the [Technical documentation](docs/).

 ## Next steps

-You've migrated your workload services and data, now you need to complete the relocation with a cutover.
+You've migrated your workload services and data.
+Now you need to complete the relocation with a cutover.

 > [!div class="nextstepaction"]
 > [Cutover](cutover.md)